vabhv1903/Decentralized-RideShare/README.md

 ### Potential Shortcomings

-- This architecture is missing geolocation based ride action for drivers.
+- This architecture is missing geo location based ride action for drivers.

 - No support.